91ÉçÇø

 Basket Weaving: Beth Lovin will demonstrate basket weaving.

-1800s diorama and聽games: Visit the Salomon Wolf House for kids games and a detailed diorama of the town of New Harmony.
+1800s diorama and games: Visit the Salomon Wolf House for kids games and dances with demonstrator Taylor Blalock and a detailed diorama presentation of the town of New Harmony.

 Tree of 40 Fruits: Sculpted through the process of grafting, each unique tree grows over forty different types of fruit.